15 Myths About Apple Cider Vinegar

 So far, these debunked myths paint ACV in a pretty dark light.
-It’s not entirely a halo health food, but some of the health benefits have just been exaggerated a bit.
+It’s not entirely a 30 Health Foods That Aren’t Really Healthy, but some of the health benefits have just been exaggerated a bit.
 Although it’s not a cure for diabetes or even prediabetes, it has been shown to lower blood sugar to some degree, so it could beneficial especially before eating a particularly high-carb meal.

 It’s also believed to have positive digestive properties; researchers have found that when people drank acetic acid (found in ACV) mixed with water, it improved their amount of good gut bacteria.
 This acid has other health benefits, too: The FDA has approved medication with acetic acid for its antibacterial and antifungal properties.